Gramercy Arts High School (02M374)

 Performing Arts

-The Theater Arts are used as a conduit for self-confidence and self-awareness so that graduates can be engaging in both theaters and board rooms.
-A 4-year curriculum is offered where students can take 1-2 periods of theater daily.
+The Theater Arts are used as a conduit for self-confidence and self-awareness.
+A 4-year curriculum supplementing rigorous college preparatory coursework is offered where students can take 1 to 2 periods of theater daily.
 Students acquire skills used in theatre and performance as well as other career paths.
 Learners focus on directing, playwriting, musical theater, and technical design.
-An senior-year Exit Project is completed for all students so they may earn an arts endorsed diploma.
+A senior-year Exit Project is completed for all students so they may earn an arts endorsed diploma.

 Method: